jac307/MediaArtTutorials/CMST2ZP3/AI-Poisoning-W9.md

 <h3 style="color: darkred;">Before the Next Class</h3>

 Review your generated and processed images. **Identify which techniques created the most interesting visual glitches and conceptual possibilities**.
-Bring your strongest results to class for group discussion and planning.
+Bring your results to class for group discussion and planning.

 ---